jerryfitzner/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    - Network 500 error
+    - Toy was plural

 - Update the number of likes for a toy

   - How I debugged:
+    - Console error: unexpected use of JSON
+    - No JSON was being returned

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+   - Network error: no route matches delete
+   - No method for delete, destroy was missing from routes